Don Pyke, Senior Coach

 Playing awards: SANFL Reserves premiership player 1999 (Sturt), 2005 (North Adelaide), Sturt Reserves Best and Fairest 2001, 2002, North Adelaide Reserves captain 2006.

-Coaching career: U20 SANFL State Team Assistant Coach 2008, Development Coach at Adelaide 2009 – current
+Coaching career: U20 SANFL State Team Assistant Coach 2008, Development Coach (forwards) at Adelaide 2009 – 2016, Development Coach (Team Defence Specialist Coach) at Adelaide 2017 – current

 Did you know …?
 Tate captained Sturt’s U19 side and finished second in the team’s Best and Fairest award in 1998.